nats-io/nats-site/content/blog/nats-helm-chart-1.0.0-rc.md

 ## Try it Today

 The 1.0.0 Helm Chart Release Candidate is available on [ArtifactHub](https://artifacthub.io/packages/helm/nats/nats) and [GitHub](https://github.com/nats-io/k8s).
+If you are running on the existing 0.x series chart, check out the [upgrading guide](https://github.com/nats-io/k8s/blob/helm-nats-1.x/helm/charts/nats/UPGRADING.md).

 To leave feedback, please open issues or discussions on the [nats-io/k8s repo](https://github.com/nats-io/k8s) or ask questions in the [NATS #k8s channel](https://natsio.slack.com/archives/CTM4A2TR7).
 Thanks!

 ## About the Author